-For a spring clean though its a matter of just getting the jet wash out and giving it a really good blast but before doing so spray it in a good strong cleaning product to get rid of those gastly horrible bin smells.
+For a spring clean though it’s a matter of just getting the jet wash out and giving it a really good blast but before doing so spray it in a good strong cleaning product to get rid of those ghastly horrible bin smells.

 If you have any flower pots tidy these up to make your front porch more inviting and a create a perfect first impression for your guests.

 Choose a dry day and get everything out that is movable.
-Sweep the floor and give it a jet wash if you have one.
+Sweep the floor and give it a good wash using a jet wash if you have one.

 Sort through the items before you put them back in decide what you do and don’t need.